← Back to Yu-Gi-Oh Card Ratings Return to Index Forward to Anime Card Ratings Page 4 →

 The Eye of Timaeus

-Legendary Dragon
+Legendary Dragon Card

 Send this card and 1 Monster Card you control to the Graveyard.
 Special Summon 1 Fusion Monster from your Extra Deck that lists both cards.